J Lo and Ben Affleck prove that break-ups and divorces don’t mean you’ve failed

 Theirs is a love story that will inspire hope in even the most sceptical among us.
 But it’s also one that teaches us some valuable lessons about relationships.
 Consider the media’s portrayal of Lopez’s love life, for example.
 Over the years, much has been made about the singer’s “failed” relationships.
 Aside from her ex-husbands – she was also married to entrepreneur Ojani Noa from 1997 to 1998, and dancer Cris Judd from 2001 until 2002 – high-profile exes include rapper Sean “Diddy” Combs, baseball player Alex Rodriguez and (rumour has it) the musician Drake.
 It’s a narrative we see playing out time and time again: when a woman’s relationship breaks down, it’s seen as some sort of social and biological failure, particularly if she is over the age of 30.
 As a result, those broken relationships are viewed as wastes of time.

 The fact that Lopez has now happily reunited with one of her exes proves that this is not the case.
 Popular culture has long sold us a myth that we should look back on past relationships with bitterness and scorn – but why?
 In some cases this might be valid and even necessary, but it isn’t always.
-The majority of relationships don’t last forever, with most meant to last for a finite period of time – and that’s okay.
+The majority of relationships don’t last for ever, with most meant to last for a finite period of time – and that’s OK.

 This isn’t to say that all exes should try and rekindle their romances.
 But to write off every past relationship as a failure would be a mistake, one rooted in archaic views that prioritise marriage above all else.
 Surely it’s much more reassuring to think of our previous relationships as meaningful periods of time in our lives?
 Regardless of how long they lasted, they all teach us something, right?
 And if they’re part of a larger story that leads us to finding “the one” in the end, who’s to say they weren’t valuable?